njrich2/qtm447_finalproject/README.md

 ### 3. XGBoost Model

-- Ultimately utilized an XGBoost model heavily based on the notebook provided by Kaggle user [radar](https://www.kaggle.com/code/raddar/vilnius-ncaa)
+- Ultimately utilized an XGBoost model heavily based on the notebook provided by Kaggle user [raddar](https://www.kaggle.com/code/raddar/vilnius-ncaa), who found that the less time he spent on the competition, the better performance he saw from his model.
+This simple model was the groundwork for the top performers in this years competition, and using our hindsight we built a model designed purely to win the competition.
+- Model trained on engineered features including recent performance metrics, seeds, and historical matchup outcomes.
+- Optimized with grid search for hyperparameters such as max depth, learning rate, and regularization terms to ensure robust predictions.